Bidding for government contracts

 The NT Government works to build the capability and competitiveness of businesses in the Territory in many ways.

-In government procurement activities, all tenders must include the local content assessment criteria with a minimum weighting of 30%.
+In government procurement activities, all procurement must include the local content assessment criteria with a minimum weighting of 30%.

 - up-skilling - including apprenticeships, formal and informal training